 - Orientation Programs – The SWCeS requires that all students complete an Introduction to Online Learning course prior to starting coursework.
 This course can be taken at any time prior to the beginning of a term, so that students start coursework promptly.
 The orientation introduces students to all of the communication, participation, and evaluation aspects of online learning as well as student expectations for conduct, academic honesty, and etiquette.

 New students also complete a face-to-face orientation day at the beginning of the school year.
 The time spent with SWCeS staff establishes a personal connection that carries into the advising program.
 Students in different parts of the SJBOCES region also get to know other eSchool students and make connections based on grade level, interests, and rationales for joining an online program.

-- No Traditional School Building – Learning Centers – The SWCeS staffs two Learning Centers and provides a safe and friendly environment to support students.
+- No Traditional School Building – Learning Center – The SWCeS staffs a Learning Center and provides a safe and friendly environment to support students.
 Students also have the option to work at home or in community centers such as libraries.
-Students are able to connect with their teachers for tutoring during virtual office hours available regularly.
+Students are able to connect with their teachers for tutoring during virtual office hours.